jjwithanr/obsidian_bible_study/docs/Reading Journals/The Gospel of Christ Crucified.md

 #### 2022-07-05 22:03 Pages xi-8
 ##### What I learned:
-1. Heavens are described as plural, physical, and continous in Scripture.
+1. Heavens are described as plural, physical, and continuous in Scripture.
 There are multiple heavens.
 2. Biblical theology is best summarized as *cruciform apocalypticism*.
 3. Platonism, realized eschatology, and evolutionism are the source of most historical corruptions of the apostolic witness.